wix-incubator/tslint-wix-react/README.md

 # tslint-wix-react
-A tslint configuration extending tslint-microsoft-contrib in a specific to wix ways
+A tslint configuration specific to wix ways

 ## How to use
 In your project: